hms-dbmi/GIC-ontology/README.md

 Answer: Below are the differences between the ACT ontology used in GIC:

 * Age: Age is a numeric value in GIC, not a categorical value.
 This allows researchers to search more dynamically.
 * GIC uses only icd_10 and not icd_10 and icd10_icd9.
-This is to avoid misleading investigators as patients at some institutes can be mapped to both icd_10 and icd10_icd9.
+This is to avoid misleading investigators as patients at some institutes can be mapped to both icd_10 and icd10_icd9. icd_10 will only include diagnosis after 2015.
 * ‘ACT’ is prefixed in the root node path in GIC ontology.
 * In the Covid file, "&#x7C" has been replaced with a pipe in the GIC ontology.
 Example:  \ACT COVID-19\Course Of Illness\Illness Severity\Severe Illness\Severe Lab Tests\Carbon dioxide <b>&#x7C</b>  blood arterial\Carbon dioxide:PPres:Pt:BldA:Qn